Deploy AI-Built Apps

-Get your app live — the right way
+Get your AI-built app live without the usual launch mistakes

 Quick answer

-Vibe coded apps built with Bolt, Lovable, or Cursor are typically deployed to Vercel or Cloudflare Workers.
-Vercel is the default for Next.js apps — connect your GitHub repo and it deploys automatically on every push.
-Railway is the best option for apps that need a persistent backend or worker processes.
-Cloudflare Workers is optimal for edge performance and global distribution with zero cold starts.
+AI-built apps created with tools like Bolt, Lovable, Cursor, or v0 are usually deployed to Vercel, Railway, or Cloudflare Workers.
+Vercel is the default for Next.js apps.
+Railway is the best option when the app needs a persistent backend, cron jobs, or worker processes.
+Cloudflare Workers is strongest for edge performance and global distribution with zero cold starts.

-Q: How do I deploy a vibe coded app?
+Q: How do I deploy an AI-built app?

 Get the Weekend AI Builder Kit